-The governing body in co-operation with the headteacher, has a legal responsibility for determining the policy and provision for pupils with special educational needs - it maintains a general overview and has appointed a representative, the SEND governor, who takes a particular interest in this aspect of the school.
+The governing body in co-operation with the Headteacher, has a legal responsibility for determining the policy and provision for pupils with special educational needs - it maintains a general overview and has appointed a representative, the SEND governor, who takes a particular interest in this aspect of the school.

-Governors must ensure that:
+Governors monitor the provision (and the quality of provision) for children with SEND including how they are able to join in with school activities alongside other pupils, so far as is reasonably practical and compatible with their needs.

-• the necessary provision is made for any pupil with SEND
+Governors ensure that parents can access information regarding the implementation of the school's SEND policy e.g. through information on the website, ensuring that they have regard to the requirements of the 2014 Code of Practice for Special Educational Needs

-- all staff are aware of the need to identify and provide for pupils with SEND - pupils with SEND join in school activities alongside other pupils, so far as is reasonably practical and compatible with their needs and the effective learning of other pupils - parents can access information regarding the implementation of the school's SEND policy e.g. through information on the website - they have regard to the requirements of the 2014 Code of Practice for Special Educational Needs - parents are notified if the school decides to make SEND provision for their child - they are fully informed about SEN issues within the school. - they are involved in the development and monitoring of the school's SEND policy - SEND provision is an integral part of the School Development Plan - the quality of SEND provision is regularly monitored
+The Headteacher has responsibility for:

-The headteacher has responsibility for:
+- setting up appropriate staffing and funding arrangements, and overseeing the school's work for pupils with SEND, in conjunction with Special Educational Needs Co-ordinator (SENCo) - the management of provision for pupils with special educational needs - keeping the governing body informed about SEND issues - working closely with the SENCo - the deployment of all special educational needs personnel within the school - monitoring and reporting to the governors, alongside the SENCo) about the implementation of the school's SEND policy - promoting inclusion across the school.

-- setting up appropriate staffing and funding arrangements, and overseeing the school's work for pupils with SEND, in conjunction with Special Educational Needs Co-ordinator (SENCO) - the management of provision for pupils with special educational needs - keeping the governing body informed about SEND issues - working closely with the SENCO - the deployment of all special educational needs personnel within the school - monitoring and reporting to the governors about the implementation of the school's SEND policy and the effects of inclusion policies on the school as whole.
+The SENCo is responsible for:

-The SENCO is responsible for:
+- overseeing the day to day operation of the school's SEND policy - co-ordinating the provision for pupils with special educational needs - ensuring that an agreed, consistent approach is adopted - helping staff to identify pupils with special educational needs - carrying out detailed assessments and observations of pupils with specific learning problems - supporting class teachers in devising strategies, drawing up Individual Education Plans (IEPs), setting targets appropriate to the needs of the pupils, and advising on appropriate resources and materials for use with pupils with SEND and on the effective use of materials and personnel in the classroom - working with parents to ensure that they feel supported and that their concerns are listened to - liaising closely with parents of pupils with SEND, so that they are aware of the strategies that are being used and are welcomed and involved as partners in the process - liaising with outside agencies, arranging meetings, and providing a link between these agencies, class teachers and parents

-- overseeing the day to day operation of the school's SEND policy - co-ordinating the provision for pupils with special educational needs - ensuring that an agreed, consistent approach is adopted - helping staff to identify pupils with special educational needs - carrying out detailed assessments and observations of pupils with specific learning problems - supporting class teachers in devising strategies, drawing up Individual Education Plans (IEPs), setting targets appropriate to the needs of the pupils, and advising on appropriate resources and materials for use with pupils with SEND and on the effective use of materials and personnel in the classroom - liaising closely with parents of pupils with SEND, so that they are aware of the strategies that are being used and are involved as partners in the process - liaising with outside agencies, arranging meetings, and providing a link between these agencies, class teachers and parents - maintaining the school's SEND register and SEND records - contributing to the in-service training of staff - liaising with the SENCOs in receiving secondary schools and/or other primary schools to help provide a smooth transition from one school to the other
+- maintaining the school's SEND register and SEND records - contributing to the in-service training of staff - liaising with the SENCos in receiving secondary schools and/or other primary schools to help provide a smooth transition from one school to the other